itsPronay/MSoC-2025/README.md

 ## Impact

-The KMP migration project enables:
+After my migration of the Android client project, this project enables
-- **Code Sharing:** Shared business logic across Android, iOS, and Desktop platforms
+- **Code Sharing:** Shared business logic across Android, iOS, web and Desktop platforms
 - **Maintainability:** Single codebase for core features reduces maintenance overhead
 - **Scalability:** Easier to add new platforms in the future
 - **Performance:** Improved app stability through bug fixes and refactoring
-- **Team Collaboration:** Active participation in code reviews helped maintain code quality

 ---

 ## Conclusion

-Throughout the MSoC-2025 internship period (June-September 2025), I successfully contributed to the migration of the Mifos Android Client to Kotlin Multiplatform.
-My work included:

-- **18 authored PRs** focusing on KMP migration, critical bug fixes, and new UI implementations
-- **30+ code reviews** helping teammates with feature implementations and ensuring code quality
-- **Cross-repository contributions** spanning Android Client, Mifos Mobile, and Mobile Wallet

-Key highlights include fixing critical bugs that were blocking user workflows, implementing modern UI screens for client management features, and successfully merging the kmp-impl branch into development.
-The experience provided deep insights into cross-platform mobile development, modern Android architecture, and the importance of collaborative development in open-source projects.

----

-**End of Report**
+My journey with the Mifos Initiative began in March 2024, even before the official MSoC period.
+Since then, I have been a regular contributor to the Mifos Field Officer application, with over 80 commits, making me one of the top three contributors to the project.
+Through this early and consistent involvement, I gained deep insights into cross-platform mobile development, modern Android architecture, and large-scale codebase migration, along with a strong understanding of collaborative development in open-source environments.

+I had a great experience throughout this four-month-long program.
+I received tremendous support from the community as well as my mentor, Rajan Maurya, during this three-month journey.
+I would also like to thank Ed Cable for his outstanding support.
+The weekly check-ins were excellent.
+I had a great opportunity to bond with the community, as well as solve some problems that I encountered in the interim.
+I learned and grew a great deal as a result of this experience.
+It would be my pleasure to contribute to this organization in the future, as well as to assist new contributors to get started in this community.